nadish-sharma/Simple-Login/README.md

 # Projects

-Login Page Project: This is a project to test file handling capabilities.
+Simple-Login Project: This is a project to test file handling capabilities.

 The user gets 4 options:
 1. Login